 An integral part of the BA (Hons) Film Production course is the chance to write, develop and make your own films.
 These projects are rich and varied – from interactive projections for a stage production of Hamlet to a feature film completed with local school pupils in response to a global campaign for girls’ education.
 You could even get involved in film festivals such as FIVE/24 where aspiring film makers are given a single day to write, shoot, edit and complete a film for screening.

 As part of your preparation for the challenges of a Film Production career within the industry, you’ll be encouraged to raise the budget for your final-year project.
 Many of our students have been hugely successful in attracting financial support through Indiegogo campaigns – allowing for more ambitious story telling and high production values.
-One of our 2015 films staged a bank robbery complete with police stake-out and vehicles!

 The culmination of the course is the opportunity to screen your work at our prestigious film première evening held at Quad - the Derby arts centre which celebrates visual arts, film and media.
 Part of our annual Big Show, the evening begins with a VIP reception which offers you vital networking opportunities.

 The screening is one of the highlights of the year and has attracted guests of honour such as the Editor-at-Large for Empire magazine Nev Pierce, Director John Stevenson (Kung Fu Panda) and legendary British cinematographer Robin Vidgeon.
 It could also be a springboard to instant national exposure for your work.
 In 2019, our students took home three top prizes from The Royal Television Society Awards, including The Sir Lenny Henry Award for Excellence.